CharvitZalavadiya/NodeJS/README.md

 # 49 : What is npm?

 **What is npm?**
-    - It is the world's largest software library
+1. It is the world's largest software library
-    - It is a software package manager
+2. It is a software package manager

 **npm is a Software Library**
-    - npm is a library or a registry which contains code packages written by various developers
+1. npm is a library or a registry which contains code packages written by various developers
-    - It is a large public database of JavaScript code that developers from all over the world can use to share and borrow code
+2. It is a large public database of JavaScript code that developers from all over the world can use to share and borrow code
-    - If you author a "code package", you can publish it to the npm registry for others to use
+3. If you author a "code package", you can publish it to the npm registry for others to use
-    - If you come across a code package that is authored by someone else and solves the problem you have at hand, you can borrow that code without having to reinvent the wheel
+4. If you come across a code package that is authored by someone else and solves the problem you have at hand, you can borrow that code without having to reinvent the wheel

 **npm is a Software Package Manager**
-    - A command line interface tool that lets us manage packages in a project
+1. A command line interface tool that lets us manage packages in a project

 **npm and Other Package Managers**
-    - Other package managers such as pnpm and Yarn
+1. Other package managers such as pnpm and Yarn
-    - npm is the default package manager for Node.js
+2. npm is the default package manager for Node.js

 # 50 : Package.json

 **What?**
-     - package json is npm's configuration file - It is a json file that typically lives in the root directory of your package and holds various metadata relevant to the package
+1. package json is npm's configuration file - It is a json file that typically lives in the root directory of your package and holds various metadata relevant to the package

 **Why?**
-    - package.json is the central place to configure and describe how to interact with and run your package - It is primarily used by the прт CLI
+1. package.json is the central place to configure and describe how to interact with and run your package - It is primarily used by the npm CLI

-custom package :
+- custom package :
-{
+{\
-    "name": "Charvit Zalavadiya",
+    "name": "Charvit Zalavadiya",\
-    "version": "1.0.0",
+    "version": "1.0.0",\
-    "description": "Welcome to NodeJS packages",
+    "description": "Welcome to NodeJS packages",\
-    "keywords": [
+    "keywords": [\
-    "CZ",
+        "CZ",\
-    "greet"
+        "greet"\
-    ],
+    ],\
-    "main": "50-index.js"
+    "main": "50-index.js"\
-}
+}\

 - To directly get the default package file hit the command "npm init --y"